Red White & Bloom Provides Expansion Update

 -RWB Michigan appoints Hans Sommer as General Manager-

 TORONTO, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Red White & Bloom Brands Inc. (CSE: RWB and OTC:RWBYF) (“RWB” or the “Company”), a multi-state cannabis operator and house of premium brands, announces that they are continuing their aggressive expansion plans, having recently announced the launch of Platinum Vape™ (“PV” or “Platinum” ) product extensions, the Company is focusing on expanded markets to serve.
+07, 2022 (GLOBE NEWSWIRE) -- Red White & Bloom Brands Inc. RWBRWBYF ("RWB" or the "Company"), a multi-state cannabis operator and house of premium brands, announces that they are continuing their aggressive expansion plans, having recently announced the launch of Platinum Vape™ ("PV" or "Platinum" ) product extensions, the Company is focusing on expanded markets to serve.

 RWB previously announced that it entered into an exclusive license agreement that would see the full line of Platinum products be made available in Missouri and Massachusetts, with Platinum to be made available for sale in High Profile Cannabis shops and third-party retailers across both states.
 The Company reports that it has shipped the initial non-THC components to its partner as they gear up for manufacturing of finished goods for launch in both states.
 The initial offering will include the full collection of Platinum products in exciting new strains, flavors and formats.